 When choosing a wood tile, longer will look more realistic and the Forest Line came in 36″ or 48″.
 We were told the longer the tile, the harder it can be to install but we went ahead and chanced it, because we wanted the look.
 I’m really glad we did.

 We placed our order for over 1800 sq. ft of tile in Forest Walnut, 48″ by Bedrosians, it would arrive the following week so we got to work preparing the floors!

-We broke it up by floor, starting with the main living areas including living room, entry, kitchen, master bedroom and two bathrooms.
+We broke it up by floor, starting with the main living areas including a living room, entry, kitchen, master bedroom, and two bathrooms.
 So here is how we did it…